 - Make a claim with your own insurance: If you have full coverage — collision coverage, MedPay coverage, towing coverage, uninsured motorist coverage, etc — you can make a claim against your own insurance policy.
 Should another party be held liable for your crash, your insurer can then seek payment from the responsible party and, eventually, refund you the full value of your deductible.

 Note that in some instances, a party other than the other driver involved in the accident is to blame for the crash.
 For example, a crash may be caused by a defective vehicle part or an unsafe road condition, in which case a vehicle manufacturer, municipality, etc. may be liable.
 If this is the case, you maintain the right to file a claim against any liable party.

 Fault in Iowa

 Finally, note that in Iowa, comparative fault laws apply.
-This means that if you are found to have contributed to your accident in any way, your recoverable damages award will be reduced in proportion to your degree of fault.
+This means that if you contributed to your accident in any way, your damages award drops in proportion to your degree of fault.

 However, under Iowa law (I.C.A. § 668.3(1)(b)), there is a strict 51 percent bar on recovery.
-If a driver is determined to be responsible for more than 50 percent of an accident, then they will be prohibited from recovering compensation through a negligence claim.
+If a driver is responsible for more than 50 percent of an accident, then they cannot recover compensation.